Back to Events

 For procurement practitioners, understanding this legal foundation is far more than a technical necessity.
 It’s a practical tool.
 When procurement challenges arise, navigating whether the root cause is connected to state law, local ordinance, internal policy, or even long-standing practice is essential to crafting a meaningful path to improving procurement.

-Join the Procurement Excellence Network for an insightful, interactive 60-minute session exploring the legal hierarchy that shapes state and local government public procurement!
+The Procurement Excellence Network hosted an insightful, interactive 60-minute session that explored the legal hierarchy that shapes state and local government public procurement!

-Post-Event Session (3:00-3:30 pm ET): Stay on following the event for open dialogue with peer governments and PPG staff for further discussion, questions, and shared reflections.
+Post-Event Session (3:00-3:30 pm ET): Attendees stayed on following the event for open dialogue with peer governments and PPG staff for further discussion, questions, and shared reflections.